CtripleU/heart-disease-clustering/README.md

 - Matplotlib
 - Seaborn

-## Key Findings
-(You should summarize your main findings here once you complete the analysis)

 ## Repository Structure
 - `heart_disease_clustering.ipynb`: Jupyter notebook containing the full analysis
 - `README.md`: This file, providing an overview of the project